Daniel L. Wright Memorial: Shakespeare Authorship Studies

 Rescuing the Hacked Web Site, Shakespeare Authorship Research Centre (SARC)

-Unfortunately, Concordia University closed in 2017, and the web site dedicated to the Shakespeare Authorship Research Centre (SARC) has been hacked by thugs, who have inserted various links to their ugly sites.
+Unfortunately, Concordia University closed in the spring of 2020, and the website dedicated to the Shakespeare Authorship Research Centre (SARC) has been hacked by thugs, who have inserted various links to their ugly sites.
 I am therefore rescuing Dan Wright’s useful articles from that site by placing Dan’s articles here, so that readers will not have to stumble upon disgusting links to odious sites.

 The following message is from the homepage of the SARC site, featuring the welcome and explanation of what the center was about: